Barbara P

 Types of Case Study

-A case study is an effective research method that specifically studies a single case over a period of time.
 Writing a case study is a very useful form of study in the educational process.
+With real-life examples, students can learn more effectively.

 A case study also has different types and forms.
 As a rule of thumb, all of them require a detailed and convincing answer based on a thorough analysis.

-So, in this article, we are going to discuss the different types of case study research methods in detail.
+In this blog, we are going to discuss the different types of case study research methods in detail.

 Case studies are a type of research methodology.
-They examine subjects, projects or organizations to tell stories and try conclusions about them based on evidence gathered during the process.
+Case study research designs examine subjects, projects, or organizations to provide an analysis based on the evidence.

-It allows you not only explore new avenues but also get insight into what drives any subject’s decisions and actions.
-Case studies are a great way for first-year students to develop their research skills.
+It allows you to get insight into what causes any subject’s decisions and actions.
+This makes case studies a great way for students to develop their research skills.

-A case study focuses on a single project for an extended period of time, which allows students to explore the topic in depth.
+A case study focuses on a single project for an extended period, which allows students to explore the topic in depth.

 What are the Types of Case Study?

-There are 6 types of case studies used for different purposes.
+Multiple case studies are used for different purposes.
 The main purpose of case studies is to analyze problems within the boundaries of a specific organization, environment, or situation.

 • Illustrative Case Study